01Sriharsha/reservease-table-reservation-app/README.md

    - Admins can manage restaurant listings.
    - Add, edit, or remove restaurant listings from the platform.

 ## Deployment

-DineTable is deployed on Vercel and uses Vercel's PostgreSQL database for production.
+DineTable is deployed on Vercel and uses NeonDB's Postgresql database for production.